jquadrino/madeira/README.md

 Madeira
 ======

-A GStreamer plugin for video intelligence using Segment-Anything v2 with ONNX runtime in rust and python.
+A GStreamer plugin for segmenting everything using Segment-Anything v2.
+Choose between rust or python, each utilize ONNX runtime.

 ## Models